 2. Train travel gives you leg room

-Loco2’s own research has revealed that taking the train gives passengers more space on average than other common forms of transport including, of course, planes.
-Kick back and get comfy; there’s more room on average than other forms of transport!
+Our own research has revealed that taking the train gives passengers more space on average than other common forms of transport including, of course, planes.
+Kick back and get comfy because there’s more room on average than other forms of transport.

 3. Avoid airport security

-Airport security lines can be long and stressful, and that two-hour pre-flight arrival adds significant travel time.
-Train travel wins the speed prize in this race: For most internal UK rail services, such as Edinburgh to London, there’s no need to arrive at the station more than 15 minutes before departure.
-Eurostar check-in for passengers with Standard Class and Standard Premier tickets closes 30 minutes before departure, whilst Business Premier passengers only need to check in 10 minutes early.
+Airport security lines can be long and stressful, and that 2 hr pre-flight arrival adds significant travel time.
+Train travel wins the speed prize in this race.
+For most internal UK rail services, such as Edinburgh to London, there’s no need to arrive at the station more than 15 mins before departure.
+Eurostar check-in for passengers with Standard Class and Standard Premier tickets closes 30 mins before departure, whilst Business Premier passengers only need to check in 10 mins early.

 4. The environment

-Air travel is now one of the fastest-growing contributors to climate change.
+Air travel is now one of the fastest growing contributors to climate change.
 The aviation industry is said to contribute between 4 and 9% of the total climate change impact of humans.
 This means that choosing not to fly is a powerful pro-environmental action that helps you shrink your carbon footprint.
-Europeans do a large chunk of total global flights, imagine if Europe started taking the train a whole lot more by taking no-fly holidays.

 5. The dining car